nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you are an advanced user, you may update data directly by editing the data files, but do heed the advisory below.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, JARVIS will discard all data and start with empty data files at the next run.
+If your changes to the data file makes its format invalid, JARVIS will discard all data and start with empty data files the next time you open the app.
 </div>

 [🠕 Back To Top](#table-of-contents)